 Santa Cruz & San Cristobal

-Explore the Galapagos with this 5-day program that covers the highlights of the two islands Santa Cruz and San Cristobal.
-The program includes must do excursions to the most astonishing destinations as well as instructions for self-guided activities during your free time.
-It’s designed to discover as much incredible Galapagos wildlife – both on land as under water at spectacular snorkeling sites – as possible, without having to worry about your accommodation and finding your way around.
+Explore the Galapagos with this 6-day program that covers the highlights of the two islands Santa Cruz and San Cristobal.
+The program includes must do excursions to the most astonishing dive sites as well as instructions for self-guided activities during your free time.
+It’s designed to discover as much incredible Galapagos wildlife – both on land as under water at spectacular dive sites – as possible, without having to worry about your accommodation and finding your way around.

 Day 1 – Arrival, Twin Craters, Giant Tortoise Reserve and Charles Darwin Station (L)

-Day 3 – Tortuga Bay and speedboat to San Cristobal (B)
+Day 4 – Tortuga Bay or Las Grietas and speedboat to San Cristobal (B)

 This morning you will have time off to spend on your own.
 We highly recommend a visit to Tortuga Bay.
 This white-sand beach gets its name from the black sea turtles that lay their eggs here.
 Marine iguanas, crabs and birds can also be spotted here and it is an excellent site to enjoy a relaxing swim.
 It takes about an hour to walk from the main port on the boulevard in Puerto Ayora to get to Tortuga Bay.

 In the afternoon you will take the speedboat to San Cristobal island, which takes about 2,5 hours.
 Upon arrival in Puerto Baquerizo Moreno, chances are high that you will be welcomed by many sea lions that are resting on a small part of the beach right next to the port.
-After checking in at your hotel, you’ll have the rest of the evening off.
+After checking in at your hotel, you are expected at the office of the dive tour operator for a equipment check and briefing for the upcoming dive tour.

-Day 4 – Kicker Rock or San Cristobal Island Tour (B,L)
+Day 5 – Dive excursion to Kicker Rock (B,L)

-This striking rock formation is located a couple hours off the western shore of San Cristobal.
+Today you will go on a full day dive excursion to Kicker Rock.
+The tour includes a check dive and 2 full immersions, the full equipment, lunch and an English speaking dive master.
+Please note that there will be both snorkelers as divers aboard on this tour.
+The group will split at the water activities.
+Kicker Rock is a striking rock formation and is located a couple hours off the western shore of San Cristobal.
 Jutting out of the water, the rocks stand vertically at hundreds of feet above the ocean divided by a small channel.
 Blue-footed boobies, Nazca boobies and frigate birds often rest here.
-It’s also the perfect snorkel spot as you could encounter different sharks, tropical fish, turtles, manta rays and sometimes even hammerhead sharks here.
-After the snorkel activity you will visit one of the nearby beautiful remote beaches before heading back to Puerto Baquerizo Moreno.
+It’s also the perfect snorkel and dive spot as you could encounter different sharks, tropical fish, turtles, manta rays and sometimes even hammerhead sharks here.
+After the dive activity you will visit one of the nearby beautiful remote beaches before heading back to Puerto Baquerizo Moreno.
+A box lunch will be served on board.

 Enjoy your last morning on the Galapagos Islands strolling around the boulevard or nearby beach Playa Mann.
 You will be picked up from your hotel and brought to the San Cristobal airport, from where you will fly back to the mainland of Ecuador.